KOTOR-Community-Portal/mod-builds/content/k1/spoiler-free.md

 **Author:** Detran

-**Description:** Drastically improves the overall graphical quality of Revan, Malak's old Sith Master.
+**Description:** Drastically improves the overall graphical quality of Revan, Malak's previous Sith Master.
 Just as with the above mod, the screenshots really don't do this mod justice, the texture is excellent.

 **Category & Tier:** Graphics Improvement / 2 - Recommended